-Following the award of the Heritage Lottery Fund Stage 1 pass, Stevenage Borough Council continued to look for the community’s input and particularly needed to gather information to inform their Audience Development, Volunteer and Training plans for the Gardens.
+The idea: Following the award of the Heritage Lottery Fund Stage 1 pass, Stevenage Borough Council continued to look for the community’s input and particularly needed to gather information to inform their Audience Development, Volunteer and Training plans for the Gardens.
 Perception AREA devised a next stage engagement process to motivate the community and test their commitment to participate in voluntary activities and events in the Gardens.

-Artist Simon Grennan was commissioned to spend a month in the Gardens, meeting and talking with a wide profile of visitors, about activities and events for the new Gardens.
+The work: Artist Simon Grennan was commissioned to spend a month in the Gardens, meeting and talking with a wide profile of visitors, about activities and events for the new Gardens.
 A report was produced and analysed by the team.
 From this information, Simon was directed to recruit a group of local volunteers to form a ‘Friends Group’, working with them to organise a trial community Fun Day which drew an audience of over 300 people.

-The community’s input fed directly into the proposed activities plan for the new Gardens.
+The results: The community’s input fed directly into the proposed activities plan for the new Gardens.
 The experience and feedback from the Fun Day event contributed to a robust Audience Development, Volunteer and Training plan.
 An opportunity for maintaining elements of the Gardens through a new local, social enterprise was identified and incorporated into the plans.
 As a result of the Perception AREA process a committed Friends Group has been established.